 The Company has four significant reporting units with goodwill representing 42%, 21%, 14% and 11% of the total goodwill balance.
 Our most recent annual goodwill impairment test, performed in the fourth quarter of fiscal 2012, indicated that the fair value of these reporting units exceeded their respective carrying values by 46%, 84%, 106% and 40%, respectively.
-Based on the excess of estimated fair value over carrying value and the absence of any indicators of impairment at September 30, 2012, the Company does not currently anticipate recording a goodwill impairment charge for any of its operating units.
+The remaining 12% of total goodwill is allocated over three other reporting units.
+Based on the excess of estimated fair value over carrying value and the absence of any indicators of impairment at March 31, 2013, the Company does not currently anticipate recording a goodwill impairment charge for any of its operating units.